Getty Images: Acquisitions

-Further acquisitions followed, with the purchase in 2004 of image.net for US$20 million.
+Further acquisitions followed, with the purchase in 2004 of Image.net for US$20 million.
 On 9 February 2006, the microstock photo website iStockphoto was acquired by Getty Images for US$50 million.
 In 2007, Getty successfully purchased its largest competitor, MediaVast, for $207 million.
-The acquisition gave Getty Images control of WireImage (Entertainment, creative, and sports photography), FilmMagic (fashion and red carpet photography), and Contour Photos (portrait and studio photography).
+The acquisition gave Getty Images control of WireImage (entertainment, creative, and sports photography), FilmMagic (fashion and red carpet photography), and Contour Photos (portrait and studio photography).
 Getty Images also acquired other subsidiaries, including Master Delegates, which includes Isifa Image Service in Prague and Laura Ronchi in Italy.
 In 2008, Getty purchased Redferns Music Picture Library, the music photo library built up by British jazz photographer David Redfern.

 On 23 October 2008, Getty Images announced their intention to buy Jupitermedia's online images division, Jupiterimages, for $96 million in cash.
 The sale went ahead in February 2009; Jupiterimages (including the sites stock.xchng and StockXpert) is now a wholly owned subsidiary of Getty.
 Jupitermedia, now trading as WebMediaBrands, continues its Internet publishing business, which they didn't sell to Getty Images.

-On 25 January 2016, Corbis announced that it had sold its image licensing business, including the Corbis Images, Corbis Motion and Veer libraries and their associated assets, to Unity Glory, an affiliate of Visual China Group—Getty's exclusive distributor in China.
-Concurrently, it was announced that VCG would, after a transition period, license distribution and marketing of the Corbis library outside of China to Getty.
+On 25 January 2016, Corbis announced that it had sold its image licensing business, including the Corbis Images, Corbis Motion, and Veer libraries and their associated assets, to Unity Glory, an affiliate of Visual China Group—Getty's exclusive distributor in China.
+Concurrently, it was announced that VCG would, after a transition period, license, distribute, and market the Corbis library outside of China to Getty.
 Getty now manages Corbis's physical archives on behalf of VCG and Unity Glory.

 In March 2021, Getty Images acquired Unsplash, a free-to-use stock photography website, for an undisclosed sum.

 Corporate ownership and management

 In February 2008, it was announced that Getty Images would be acquired by the private equity firm Hellman & Friedman in a transaction valued at an estimated US$2.4 billion.
 On 2 July 2008, Getty Images announced the completion of its acquisition.
 Getty Images common stock ceased trading on the New York Stock Exchange at the close of the acquisition and was delisted from the NYSE.

 In 2012, H&F engaged investment bankers to sell the company.
-While a price of $4 billion was initially discussed, in August when the private equity firm Carlyle Group emerged as the likely acquirer, the price under consideration was said to be $3.3–3.4 billion.
+While a price of $4 billion was initially discussed, in August, when the private equity firm Carlyle Group emerged as the likely acquirer, the price under consideration was said to be $3.3–3.4 billion.
 CVC Capital Partners Ltd. was also said to have been bidding but had yet to top Carlyle's price.
 The sale to Carlyle thereafter was announced at $3.3 billion, with co-founders Getty and Klein and the Getty family all carrying their investments over into the new ownership structure.
 Getty continues to serve as chairman and Klein as chief executive.

-In September 2018, the Getty family announced it would acquire majority stake in the company from The Carlyle Group.
+In September 2018, the Getty family announced it would acquire a majority stake in the company from The Carlyle Group.
 In July 2022, the company went public again.